aholstenson/miio/README.md

-# Miio Device Library
+# miIO Device Library

-This is a small library for controlling Mi Home devices that implement the Miio protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.
+This is a small library for controlling Mi Home devices that implement the miIO protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.

 ## Installation